July 2025

 Moreover, EVs and hybrid vehicles require intricate circuitry to support high-voltage power management, regenerative braking, and torque vectoring systems, all of which depend on multi-layer boards.
 This segment is also benefiting from technological breakthroughs in PCB materials, such as ceramic substrates and polyimide layers, which allow higher temperature tolerance and improved flexibility for automotive applications.

-How Does the Passenger Cars Segment Dominate the market?
+How Does the Passenger Cars Segment Dominate the Market?

 What Made Conventional Vehicles the Dominant Segment in the Market?